mighty-gerbils/gerbil-persist/README.md

 processes can be suitably restored from the resulting state.

-The linearization constraint could conceivably be relaxed somewhat by having separate transactions and a clever locking mechanism, but such elaborate strategies would work neither on the simple key value stores that we want to support as backends, nor with the simple validation strategy we intend to use (see below).
+The linearization constraint could conceivably be relaxed somewhat by having separate transactions and a clever locking mechanism;
+but such elaborate strategies would work neither on the simple key value stores that we want to support as backends, nor with the simple validation strategy we intend to use (see below).